 Pacific Rim - Jaeger Designer The Create Poster Tab The final phase of your Jaeger is to create a poster.
 In the left menu you can choose a poster design from the ‘Select a Poster’ menu.
-Each poster has been optimized for mobile phones with a vertical and horizontal orientation or you can select a HD resolution for desktop use.
-You can also choose a name, pose and a country flag.
 After selecting a poster of your liking, you can choose to share the design via Facebook or Twitter with the sharing option.
 Saving and loading your design Facebook users have the option to save up to 4 designs for later reference and to use your custom Jaeger in the Jaeger Pilot training action game.
 If you want to load a previously saved design, return to the main menu by clicking the ‘Quit’ button in the top-right menu.

 7 Limiting Beliefs of Unhappy People Your beliefs shape your life.
 Trust me, I know that life can be hard.
 Really, really hard.
 But how you see the world is ultimately responsible for whether you are overall a happy person, or whether you end up feeling bitter and unhappy most days.
 Negative beliefs act like a filter.
 The good news is, once you recognize negative beliefs in yourself, they begin to lose their power over you.
 And like a ray of sunlight peeking through dark clouds, your inner capacity for joy will begin peeking through, brightening up your life once again.
 Here are the most common negative beliefs that can limit your potential for happiness: 1.
 If you tend to see the world as either black or white, you are setting yourself up for disappointment.
 No one is always good (or bad).
 Inside every person, including you and me, are good thoughts and bad thoughts, things we are proud of having done and things we wish we could change.
 Another person may act out of love at home but feel bitter when she is at work.
 2. 3.
 Why?
 4.